FREE SHIPPING on orders of $85 or more

 The surname Leukner was first found in Oxfordshire where they held a family seat as Lords of the Manor.
 The family name was first referenced in the year 1211 when Henry Leucnore held estates an that shire.
 Henry Lewkenore succeeded in 1273. "[The parish of Denham in Suffolk] was anciently an extra-parochial district, the property of the Lewkenor family.
 Sir Edward Lewkenor built a church here, which he endowed with tithes; and the place was consequently erected into a separate parish, comprising about 1300 acres, including a large wood.
 Denham Hall, the seat of the family, is now a farmhouse."
 CITATION[CLOSE]

 Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 Spelling variations of this family name include: Lewknor, Lewknore, Lewkner, Lewker, Leuknor, Leukner, Lewkenorm Lewkenore, Lucknor, Luckner, Lucknore, Looknor and many more.

-Another 101 words (7 lines of text) are included under the topic Early Leukner Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Leukner Notables in all our PDF Extended History products and printed products wherever possible.